Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 The ‘One Tun’ Inn was an early C18 building, run by John Thick in 1839 – 1891; John Thick was 35 in 1841; 'abstract of the will of John Thick of the Green Man Tavern, Covent Garden, and the One Tun Inn, Old Brentford, victualler, coachmaker and wheelwright - ref.
 ACC/0891/02/06/0418 - date: 21 Mar 1868' (I) suggests he died in 1868; his son John was born about 1837 and was running the inn by 1881.
 In 1901 Mrs Selina Thick, widow, was running the One Tun.
 Demolished ca 1905 (C47).

-Numbers 254, 255 and 256 were demolished by the time of the 1909/10 Valuation: 254 and 255 were not referred to, 256 was a ‘building site’.
-‘This land has special value in consequence of the long return frontage to Alexandra Road and its value in conjunction with the adjoining site.’
-The site was about 250’ deep and had 20’ rear frontage to Albany Road.
-Having looked long and hard at the maps, I've concluded that Alexandra Road was built in the early C20 using the land created when the One Tun and number 255 were demolished, together with the existing One Tun Yard.
+Numbers 254, 255 and 256 were demolished by the time of the 1909/10 Valuation: 254 and 255 were not referred to, 256 was a 'building site'.
+'This land has special value in consequence of the long return frontage to Alexandra Road and its value in conjunction with the adjoining site.'
+The site was about 250' deep and had 20' rear frontage to Albany Road.
+Having looked long and hard at the maps and directories, I've concluded that Alexandra Road was built around 1909/11 using the land created when the One Tun and number 255 were demolished.

 Top